JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- MAKE: do check mark all of the SSE instruction sets (and AVX) if you have a modern non-ARM CPU -- After checking options you can press configure as many times as needed.
 Sometimes the script finds things.
     -- CMAKE-gui: Just because the red highlight goes away doesn't mean 'solved.'
 Look to see if the paths are filled.
-    -- If Intel, you still can use Open CL - but you benefit MORE from an active TBB & IPP than AMD users.
+    -- If Intel-CPU / Nvidia GPU, you still use some OpenCL - you benefit MORE from an active TBB & IPP than AMD users.
     -- QT info can be tricky.
 If using QT5 don't worry about that massive bunch of QT4 stuff that seems incomplete -- X11 options will always have a few missing, but you can ignore that to no ill effect.
-Trying to hunt down those 'X' items will probably mess up a chain of dependencies specific to your setup.
+Trying to hunt down those 'X' items will probably mess up a chain of dependencies specific to your functional setup.
-    -- OPENEXR - As long as you see a version number (currently 1.71 from packages) for it under MEDIA I/O you are good.
+    -- OPENEXR: As long as you see a version number (currently 1.71 from packages) for it under MEDIA I/O you are good.
-    -- You may select nvidia options like nvcuuvd (video) and nvfft (fast Fourier transform) without selecting CUDA.
+    -- WITH: You may select nvidia options like nvcuuvd (video) and nvfft (fast Fourier transform) without selecting CUDA.
     -- CUDA: When looking for 'missing' libraries, dirs under: /usr/local/cuda or /usr/local/cuda-5-5 are your friend.
-    -- also look in /usr/lib/nvidia-updates for those pesky missing *.so libs -- CUDA: there is a blank after Generation. click there and choose 'Kepler'if you have a modern nvidia card.
+    -- also look in /usr/lib/nvidia-updates for those pesky missing *.so libs -- CUDA: there is a blank after Generation.
+'Fermi' is older than 'Kepler.'
+    	Yes, Even though Enrico Fermi is a quantum physics guy and Johans Kepler was wearing a poofy shirt most of his life, the more modern Nvidia GPU is of the 'Kepler' generation.
     -- CUDA: UNcheck attach to target
     -- QT5:the qmake executable = ~/qt5/qtbase/bin/qmake
     -- QT-DIR options you want--> ~/qt5/qtbase/lib/cmake/Qt5... where ... are things like Concurrent, Core etc -- CMAKE after a 'configure' or 3, under MAKE, select Debug or Release build type before you hit that final 'generate' -- OPENGL_xmesa_INCLUDE = /usr/lib/x86_64-linux-gnu/mesa  For some reason it has trouble finding that one.
-    -- CUDA the many cuda addresses may not show up right away. if you get the script started with nvcc, then 'configure' sometimes it finds the rest.
+    -- CUDA: the many cuda addresses may not show up right away. if you get the script started with nvcc, then 'configure' sometimes it finds the rest.
     -- Clp - libcoin - I've never been sure this is active.
 There are conflicting messages.
-Its a minor thing.
+Machine Learning indeed.
     -- Here are a few typical CUDA paths to get YOU started.
-I think all the others are along these paths:
+However, recent installs have not needed these hints:
         CUDA_CUDART_LIBRARY --> /usr/local/cuda-5.5/lib64/libcudart.so
         CUDA_NVCC_EXECUTABLE --> /usr/local/cuda-5.5/bin/nvcc
         CUDA_nvcuvid_LIBRARY --> /usr/lib/nvidia-331/libnvcuvid.so